Intercepting MS Teams Communication

 $ mkdir ~/ms_teams

-$ cd ~/ms_teams$ python -m virtualenv venv
+$ python -m virtualenv venv

 $ source ./venv/bin/activate